 If this happens, you will not be able to issue new certificates of sponsorship until you’ve made improvements and upgraded back to an A-rating.
 You’ll still be able to issue certificates to workers you already employ who want to extend, or who are switching from a Work Permit.

-You must assign a certificate of sponsorship to each foreign worker you employ.
+You must assign a certificate of sponsorship to each foreign worker you employ, which will cost you £199 per employee.
 This is an electronic record, not a physical document.
 Each certificate has its own number, which a worker can use to apply for a visa.

 Your licence will be valid for four years.

 More information on Skilled workers

 From 1 January 2021, anyone you recruit from outside the UK for the Skilled Worker route will need to demonstrate that:

 - they have a job offer from a Home Office licensed sponsor who have a ‘genuine vacancy’